edallanpoe/drest_airflow_dbt/README.md

 ![alt text](docs/snapshots_def_007.png)

 ### Tests
 Tests in DBT are assertions made about models, sources, seeds, and snapshots within a project to ensure data quality and accuracy.
 These tests are created by running the command dbt test.
 Tests support various types like unique and not_null.
-The data test properties are added to the tests.yml within the models folder. https://docs.getdbt.com/reference/resource-properties/data-tests
+The data test properties are added to the tests.yml within the models folder [[ref](https://docs.getdbt.com/reference/resource-properties/data-tests)]

 ![alt text](docs/tests_001.png)